 You can easily find instructional yoga videos online, and yoga classes are increasingly common.
 Invest in a good yoga mat, and wear clothes that will not hinder your movement.
 This is also a great exercise to do with friends, family, and caregivers.

 Aquatic exercises in general can be a great option for some people with Parkinson’s disease.
-The water buoyancy takes some of the weight and pressures off your muscles and joints, which may help to reduce muscle tension and support smoother movements.
+The water buoyancy takes some of the weight and pressure off of your muscles and joints, which may help to reduce muscle tension and support smoother movements during cardiovascular exercise.
 Swimming is a good all-around workout that helps to increase your strength and stamina and support your cardiovascular health as you swim laps or simply move through the water.

 Depending on your ability and personal confidence levels, it is a good idea to join a swim class or take swimming lessons to learn the basics.
 Talk to your physiotherapist about using any swim aids to help you learn.
 It is also a good idea to have a friend or caregiver to supervise and ensure your safety.
 If you are swimming at a public pool with a lifeguard, make sure they are aware that you have Parkinson’s, which can provide you with peace of mind and informs them to be more alert of any potential issues.